Gaurav-Wankhede/AegisIDE/docs/CONTRIBUTOR_GUIDE_CONSTITUTION_TEMPLATES.md

 ## Notes
 - Treat the Constitution as the supreme source of truth.
-- Use templates as authoritative references only when the live `rules.xml` is unavailable.
+- Use templates as authoritative references only when the live `constitution.md` is unavailable.
 - Keep citations to official docs in each IDE’s `guide/index.md`.